128technology/docs/docs/cc_fips_config_radsec.md

 ## Configuring Syslog over TLS

-To configure Syslog server over TLS the following steps are needed:
+Use the following information to configure Syslog transport over TLS.

-1. Configure trust store CA certificate (necessary to validate the incoming client certificate)
+#### 1. Configure the trusted CA certificate.
-2. Configure a client certificate to be used for the radius client
-3. Configure a syslog server config at the authority level to use the previously configured client certificate

-To configure the certificates they are pasted in as a multi-line config, for example create a certificate root named “ca_root”:
+The trusted CA certificate is necessary to validate the incoming client certificate.
+Certificates are pasted in as a multi-line config.

+Create a certificate root named `ca_root` and paste the certificate file content into the command:

 ```
 admin@conductor-node-1.Conductor# config authority trusted-ca-certificate ca_root